Graduate Programs and Admissions

 Transfer credits for the Master of Science in Athletic Training are accepted on a case-by-case basis in consultation with the student’s advisor, department faculty, and chair.
 A maximum of nine semester hours may be accepted.
 All transfer courses must be documented with proof of completed competencies/proficiencies from another accredited Athletic Training program.

-For the Master of Science in Clinical Rehabilitation and Mental Health Counseling, a maximum of twelve semester hours from another master's level CACREP accredited program or relevant counseling program can be accepted as transfer credits.
+For the Master of Science in Clinical Rehabilitation and Mental Health Counseling options, a maximum of twelve semester hours from another master's level CACREP accredited program or relevant counseling program can be accepted as transfer credits.
 Transfer credits must also meet the following conditions:

 College of Liberal Arts and Social Sciences